narc0tiq/WrenchFu/README.md

 So, you wanna use WrenchFu on your machines?
 Not much to it:

-- your mod should depend on WrenchFu (optionally, or not, depending on whether you think your mod could run without the wrenchability).
+- your mod should depend on WrenchFu (optionally or not, depending on whether your mod could run without the wrenchability).
 This goes in your info.json, and ensures your mod loads after WrenchFu:

 ```JSON
 {